Capability Analysis with JMP

 Process Capability Indices

-Process capability can be presented using various indices depending on the nature of the process and the goal of the analysis.
+Process capability can be presented using various indices, depending on the process type and the analysis objective.
 Popular process capability indices are:

 - Cp